rlp81/JuxeBot/README.md

 # JuxeBot
-Juxebot is a discord music bot programmed in Python with the wavelink library.
+Juxebot is a discord music bot programmed in Python using the wavelink library.

 # Required files